MatthewCondon/Commercial_Vessel_FIR/Methodology/NMEA/PCAP_Analysis/Wireshark_Files/README.md

 # Wireshark Files

 ## Wireshark NMEA Dissector
-These files must be in the Wireshark plugins folder:
+These lua files and dissector zip must be in the Wireshark plugins folder on your computer:

 ```C:\Users\[User]\AppData\Roaming\Wireshark\plugins```